Class Teacher in Ross Class is Mrs Pearce

 English and Maths

-In both English and Maths we will be working from the National Curriculum.
+In both English and Maths, we will be working from the National Curriculum.
 Our English schemes of work will be closely linked to our topics, to enable as many opportunities for cross-curricular writing.
 There will also be opportunities for cross-curricular Maths activities in subjects such as Science and Computing.

-Autumn 1st half: We Are Storytellers
+Spring 1st half: We Are Personal Trainers

-Autumn 2nd half: We Are Celebrating
+Spring 2nd half: We Are TV Chefs

 Each half termly theme incorporates subjects such as History, Geography, Art, Design and Technology

-Thursday, Walliams class will focus on basic gymnastics skills, through floor and apparatus work.
+Spring 1st half: Ross class will have P.E. with a trained Dance Teacher every Wednesday afternoon.
+Every Thursday, Walliams class will focus on basic gymnastics skills, through floor and apparatus work.

 Please make sure your child has his/her full P.E. kit in school at all times.